 From “Wednesday Guy,’ filmed by Sam Teichman

 As a singer-songwriter with a particular fondness for the Narrative-driven Music Video, I find it very hard to get rid of things even if I seldom wear or use them, because the record shows that I never know when I might need them again.
 For example, I bought a bunch of prop body organs and stage blood in 2014 for the “Show Me Your Facebook” Video, as a satire of social media “TMI” trends, which I ended up reusing in the 2018 “Wednesday Guy” video for the scenes when I’m supposed to be a Mad Scientist creating a monster-man.
 I also collected a bunch of weird-looking glass bottles for that shoot, but I’m holding onto them because who knows when they’ll come in handy?
-As an artiste of the Music Video I can justify my hoarding as non-hoarding.
-When you’re looking to create something original that illustrates a musical and emotional concept visually, the useless becomes useful.
+As an artiste of the Music Video I can justify my hoarding as having a purpose.

 I maked a lab now I a scientist because youtube